How to get there:

 While the town of Kanab isn’t a “hot spot” for travelers, it was one of my favorite hidden spots that we visited.
 We stayed at the La Quinta Inn & Suites by Wyndham Kanab.

 Our first stop was the downtown area of Kanab (which was really cute) to grab food.
 We ate dinner at Wild Thyme Cafe and it was incredible.
 Definitely one of the best meals I had on the trip.
-I got the pistachio chicken and a fun martini drink (also very good!)
+I got the pistachio chicken and a fun martini drink (also very good!) if you’re looking for a solid dinner rec.
 There are tons of other restaurants, breakfast cafes, and ice cream shops along the downtown area to check out.

 Vegas > Kanab, UT> Springdale, UT